 Answer: Soda sales reached 15 billion gallons in the U.S. during the year 2000.
-Soda sales have recently been declining and have gone down by 1.2% in 2016 due to healthier drinking alternatives, more consumer awareness and added-sugar taxes used in certain cities.
+Soda sales have recently been declining and went down 1.2% in 2016 due to healthier drinking alternatives, more consumer awareness and added-sugar taxes used in certain cities.
 Soda companies have tried to spark sales by adding smaller cans and different drink choices with lower sugar content.
-Regular soda for a patient with diabetes is ultimately the worst choice as the amount of sugar is an average can of soda is 16 teaspoons with 40 grams of carbohydrate and 150 empty calories.
+Regular soda for a patient with diabetes is ultimately the worst choice as the amount of sugar in an average can of soda is 16 teaspoons which equates to 40 grams of carbohydrate and at least 150 empty calories.
 Sugar is not “the enemy” when you have diabetes since fruits, vegetables, dairy products and whole grains contain sugar.

 What are prebiotics and probiotics?